myfishbites logo

 So who do you follow?

 You have a choice here..
-You can (a) ask people who their role model / idol is, (b) take a look at the latest iTunes download top 10 to see who is being downloaded, or (c) use the excellent CPYU site from Walt Mueller and team (American info) - http://www.cpyu.org/page.aspx?id=76684
+You can (a) ask people who their role model / idol is, (b) take a look at the latest iTunes top 10 downloaded / streamed tunes.

 Dress someone up

-For this, I asked a student beforehand if he'd mind putting on some hip-hop clothing.
-I took in some baggy jeans, Timberland boots, some 'bling' (chains), a baseball hat, a FUBU top, a Slim Shady hoody, a baggy coat and a handheld radio mic.
+For this, I asked a student beforehand if he’d mind putting on some hip-hop clothing.
+I took in some baggy jeans, Timberland boots, some ‘bling’ (chains), a baseball hat, an NFL top, a big hoody, a baggy coat and a handheld radio mic.

 I asked the student if he was now a rapper, an MC.
 He said no (phew!)
 The point is that wearing the gear doesn't make you an MC.
 Just because you look like something or someone, wear the right gear, and speak like them - doesn't make you something or someone.